Equal Access is a Human Right

 Girl Up supports a network of UN partners to help ensure adolescent girls have access to quality education and complete schooling through high school.

 - UNHCR is working to increase access to quality education for refugee girls.
 Girl Up’s financial support of UNHCR in Uganda and Ethiopia has helped girls enroll in and stay in school.
-To provide a safe, quality learning environment for girls, the program is focused on hiring and retaining female teachers, and providing improving learning resources.
+To provide a safe, quality learning environment for girls, the program focused on hiring and retaining female teachers, and providing improving learning resources.

 Ensuring all girls have a quality education is critical to empowering girls and upholding their rights.
 The positive impact of girls’ education has been shown to transcend generations, resulting in better health and economic outcomes among women and future generations.